smacke/ffsubsync/README.md

   requires PyTorch (`pip install torch`); torch is not installed with `ffsubsync` by default.

+When syncing in bulk, a bad sync can be worse than none.
+Passing `--skip-sync-on-low-quality` leaves the subtitles unmodified when the alignment looks untrustworthy—an anti-correlated score (`--min-score`, default 0.0) or an implausibly large offset (`--quality-max-offset-seconds`, default 30).
+There is also a `--max-framerate-deviation` check (default 0.1, which permits every framerate correction `ffsubsync` makes); tighten it only when you know the framerate should not change.

 If the sync still fails, consider trying one of the following similar tools:
 - [sc0ty/subsync](https://github.com/sc0ty/subsync): does speech-to-text and looks for matching word morphemes
 - [kaegi/alass](https://github.com/kaegi/alass): rust-based subtitle synchronizer with a fancy dynamic programming algorithm